A Global Standard to Build Trusted and Decentralized Supply Chains with IOTA

 EPCIS 2.0 is the new digital standard to share the what, when, where, why, how and who between supply chain actors.
 If you anchor EPCIS data (Electronic Product Code Information Services) on a distributed ledger technology (DLT), you have the fundamental building blocks for the digital transformation of supply chain management.
 By increasing trust and accountability, EPCIS 2.0 holds the key to a major upgrade of our planet's economic activity.

-But there is still a missing piece in this equation: Data interoperability, e.g. that “everyone is speaking the same language”.
-You can always build a verification layer based on IOTA for the data generated by supply chains, but if the data serialization formats are not harmonized it could turn into a pointless exercise.
-Imagine an automotive OEM working with two different logistics service providers and two different part suppliers.
-If each logistics service provider reports about the location and delivery of parts in a different format, following disparate semantics, how can the consigner (the supplier) and the consignee (the OEM) properly automate their supply chain processes?
+But there is still a missing piece in this equation: Data interoperability, e.g. when “everyone is speaking the same language”.
+You can always build a verification layer based on IOTA for the data generated by supply chains, but it could be a pointless exercise if the data serialization formats are not harmonized.
+Imagine an automotive OEM working with two different logistics service providers and two different part suppliers: If each logistics service provider reports about the location and delivery of parts in a different format, following disparate semantics, how can the consigner (the supplier) and the consignee (the OEM) properly automate their supply chain processes?